-- Open a browser and enter the Remote System Controller URL. - Enter the admin as the username and the password to log in. - Perform any host management tasks required. - If you open a KVM session, a new browser window opens.
-To close a KVM session, close the window or use the toolbar icon to exit. - To close the Remote System Controller session, select the user icon in the upper-right corner and select Sign out. - NOTE: If your session is inactive for one hour, the session closes automatically and the login screen is displayed.
+- Open a browser and enter the Remote System Controller URL. - NOTE: If you perform a directory login, you can also use your directory user name and password.
+See Configure directory-based authentication on page 12 () for setup instructions. - Enter the admin as the user name and the password to log in. - Perform any host management tasks required. - If you open a KVM session, a new browser window opens.
+To close a KVM session, close the window or use the toolbar icon to exit. - To close the Remote System Controller session, select the user icon in the upper-right corner and select Sign out.

+NOTE: If your session is inactive for one hour, the session closes automatically and the login screen is displayed.
 All sessions expire after eight hours, even if the session is active.